tomcomtang/unblock-game-collection/README.md

 # H5 Game Collection

+As a student who understands the frustration of having gaming websites blocked, I've created this collection to help fellow students who are looking for unblocked gaming options.
 This is a collection of open-source H5 games from GitHub that can be deployed to personal domains.
-I've compiled these games to help those who are looking for unblocked gaming options.
 With one-click deployment, you can create your own private game page with a custom domain.
 This approach ensures reliable access while maintaining privacy, making it suitable for educational environments.

 ## Features